 Improves memory and cognitive function

 Golden milk may also have a positive impact on your memory and brain function.
-This is one of the most welcomed benefits of turmeric milk in my eyes!
+This is one of the most welcome benefits of turmeric milk in my eyes!

-Studies have suggested a positive correlation between curcumin ingestion and levels of brain-derived neurotrophic factor (BDNF).
+Studies have suggested a positive correlation between curcumin intake and brain-derived neurotrophic factor (BDNF) levels.
 This compound promotes the growth and maintenance of brain cells.
 Low circulating levels have been associated with neurological conditions such as Alzheimer’s disease and Parkinson’s disease.

 Additionally, animal studies have suggested a beneficial effect of cinnamon on brain function and symptoms in those with Parkinson’s disease.
 However, research on human subjects is needed to further evaluate this claim.